-The term “programming language” refers to a set of existing languages that software developers use to program applications, scripts, queries, and more.
+The term “programming language” refers to a set of existing languages that software developers use to program applications, scripts, queries, components (like feature toggle) and more.
 We will cover some of the most popular languages as they are used, their advantages and disadvantages, as well as workplace requirements and salary ranges.
 Sample applications and applications for each of the languages listed below will help you decide.

 Java is one of the most popular applications for enterprise development as a universal programming language because of its ease of use, stability and large community of developers.
 It’s not a beginner-friendly language, but there are a lot of jobs for Java programmers.
 In addition, a myriad of tutorials can be found as well, focusing on specific functions like abstraction or aggregation in java, for those who would like to increase their existing knowledge of the language.
 Java is an old language, so Java programmers are in great demand due to the complexity of the language.

 One of the most important projects using Java, for example, is the Android Software Developer Kit (SDK).
 The Android SDK allows developers to create applications and features for devices that use the Android operating system.